 For restaurants providing take-out options, establishments have handled their services in a number of ways.
 Fast food restaurants have simply been able to use their drive-through to allow customers to purchase their meals.
 However, it is generally recommended that patrons call, text, or email their order to the restaurant, pay via debit/credit card, and wait at home or at a safe location distant from other people until they are notified that their food is ready to be picked up.
 Some establishments have allowed customers inside to quickly collect their food so long as they are wearing masks and adhere to CDC guidelines of social distancing.
 Others have opted to curbside pickup where an employee brings the customer’s order to their vehicle.

 Delivery workers and third-party delivery services have taken measures to ensure the health and safety of their drivers and customers.
-GrubHub and UberEats have provided their drivers with disinfectant wipes, bottles of hand-sanitizer, masks, and other supplies.
+GrubHub and UberEats have provided their drivers with disinfectant wipes, bottles of Palm+ antibacterial hand gel, masks, and other supplies.
 DoorDash has provided its partner merchants with a set of guidelines on food safety using tamper-proof packaging and seal stickers to ensure freshness.
 Customers are urged to put in specific instructions of where (ie. their doorstep or lobby) their food should be dropped off to ensure successful transactions of no-contact delivery.

 It is still an uphill battle for restaurants to maintain their business during the Coronavirus pandemic.
 However, some have taken creative measures to keep themselves open.
 On April 8th, 2020, Panera Bread launched Panera Grocery.
 Under their slogan, “From Our Pantry to Yours,” participating cafés permit customers to place orders of produce, dairy products, and freshly baked goods online and receive them via rapid-pick up or contactless delivery.
 Other chains and independent restaurants have transformed their businesses into miniature markets.
 Customers can purchase spices, snacks, supplies, and even toilet paper.
 If you don’t have a grocery store nearby, check your local eateries to see if they’re providing this service.